 For example, the Power Pong Omega robot is quite expensive, but for footwork and basic skills, there are affordable ones.
 See the ratings and features of the best and cheapest robots in our section Ping Pong Robots Under $ 500.

 4. Practice keeping the ball on the table without hitting it hard

 One way to increase the safety of holding the ball is to practice it.
 Sometimes it is boring to pass the ball many times without a final point.

-However, it is vital to gain self-confidence and make the opponent make the first mistake.
+However, gaining self-confidence and making the opponent make the first mistake is vital.
 There are attractive and faster points, but most often, those players who transfer one ball more to the table win.

 Once you gain that security, you will easily amplify the ball and choose the one you want to be the final one.
-Since this is one of the seven best tips to improve table tennis fast, I will show you how to do it in training.
+Since this is one of the seven tips to improve table tennis fast, I will show you how to do these table tennis drills in training.

 Exercises for transferring as many balls on the table as possible

 When warming up the forehand and backhand sides, do not immediately increase the shots, but switch as much as you can.
 If your partner or opponent does the same, still look at yourself and do what is best for you.
 Also, it can be pimping all over the table with movement as an exercise.
 You ask the opponent to do such an exercise without anyone entering with a topspin.
 This way, you will get the safety of pimping.

 Secondly, the first exercise after warming up must be dedicated to safety in training.
 This means that the goal will be to do as many rounds of the same thing as possible.
 For example, if you do two times forehand plus one backhand, practice it as often as possible without stopping.